Ibrahim778/Vita-FTP-Installer-Unity/README.md

 1. Anyone else who helped out on the discord servers.

 # Notes:
-1.If you see a commit on the source code of the app and no release is published you can get a build from the bin/Release folder in the source code :D but do remember that these releases are untested and have random changes that could break everything.
+1. If you see a commit on the source code of the app and no release is published you can get a build from the bin/Release folder in the source code :D but do remember that these releases are untested and have random changes that could break everything.

-1.Version one of the app only worked with vitashells ftp making it useless and is no longer suppourted.
+1. Version one of the app only worked with vitashells ftp making it useless and is no longer suppourted.
 Version 2 of the app requires